pps-19012/Blockchain/Remix/README.md

 # Remix Project files
 Orgininally made for **Remix - Ethereum IDE**, can also run on personal/local blockchain providers like Ganache or Ganache cli.
-Run these in Remix IDE to obtain the results.

 ### Process
 - Select a compiler version of your choice.
 - Adjust the solidity version in code accordingly.